Poverty in Bangladesh: Causes of rural and urban poverty

-One of the biggest cause of rural poverty is due to the fast-growing population rate.
+One of the biggest causes of rural poverty is the fast-growing population rate.
 It places huge pressure on the environment, causing problems such as erosion and flooding, which in turn leads to low agricultural productivity.

 The causes of urban poverty are due to the limited employment opportunities, degraded environment, bad housing and sanitation.
-The urban poor hold jobs that are labour demanding, thus affecting their health conditions.
-Therefore, the urban poor are in a difficult situation to escape poverty.
+The urban poor hold jobs that are labour demanding, thus affecting their health conditions and making it difficult to escape poverty.

 Recent population growth has contributed to an escalating poverty rate in Bangladesh, with the country experiencing a yearly increase of 1 million people.
 Roughly two-thirds of Bangladesh's land lies at an elevation of five meters or less, exposing over 165 million people to the risks of natural disasters like cyclones, floods, earthquakes, and landslides.
 The resulting environmental conflicts significantly impact the country's economic conditions, with close to $6.5 billion lost annually due to environmental degradation, equivalent to 3.4 percent of Bangladesh's GDP.
 Air and water pollution are major contributors to the country's health challenges, causing nearly 28 percent of deaths.
 According to the Environmental Performance Index (EPI) report, Bangladesh ranks 162nd out of 180 as one of the most polluted countries.

 Over the past two decades, Bangladesh has consistently held the seventh position globally in vulnerability to extreme weather events, as indicated by the Global Climate Risk Index.
 The sea level rise in the upcoming years could result in the displacement of an estimated 15 to 30 million Bangladeshis from coastal areas.
 A U.S. government report in 2018 highlighted that 90 million, equivalent to 56 percent of the population, live in regions characterized by "high climate exposure," with 53 million experiencing "very high" exposure.
 The 2021 Children's Climate Risk Index from the United Nations Children's Fund characterizes the climate risk for children in Bangladesh as "extremely high," signifying the most severe rating on the index.